Access to Health Records

 Do I have to pay to see my records?

-However, from the 25th May 2018 the General Data Protection Regulations (GDPR) changes these rules.
-From this date, there should be no charge for a copy of your records, unless you are asking for a very large amount of information.
+Under the General Data Protection Regulations (GDPR) there should be no charge for a copy of your records, unless you are asking for a very large amount of information or you ask for information you’ve already had.

 When will I get my records?